-Deep, dark red, very old-style chanel classic, a must for every woman who loves red, red and red.
-Not a fan of the formualtion, too liquidy, I prefer the creamy, gel-like consistency of a nail polish.
+Deep, dark red, very old-style Chanel classic, a must for every woman who loves red, red and red.
+Not a fan of the formulation, too liquidy, I prefer the creamy, gel-like consistency of a nail polish.
 This one needs to be applied 2 or 3 times to get the real color.
 Other than that, it’s almost perfect.

-Oh My Bloody Valentine! as in “Hello, The Originals”.
+Oh, My Bloody Valentine! as in “Hello, The Originals”.
 Think Vampire red, as in blood draining from your veins, that’s how dark red it is.
-Perfect for dark skintoned girls to make that dramatic contrast.
-A bit too dark for me, but very sexy and very wearable specially during the day.
+Perfect for dark skintone girls to make that dramatic contrast.
+A bit too dark for me, but very sexy and very wearable especially during the day.

 Only two words.
 Think “Chinese Dragon”.

 Very cinematic indeed, the kind that most old Hollywood would wear.
 Grace Kelly and Marilyn Monroe-alike, this is a creamy bright red that reminded me of OPI’s Chick Flick Cherry.
 Love it!

 Love.
 It.
 My most favorite so far, the perfect red to top all reds.
 Kinda dark blood-red, but not too bloody and not too dark.
 Very alluring and looks good on all skintone.
 Makes your hand very attractive and very glam.

 Between brown and red, but more on the red side.
 Can look bloody but can also look chocolatey.
 It’s very pretty and it will look good especially when transitioning climates.
 There’s something simple yet elegant about this color.